Creighton vs. Nebraska College Basketball Predictions & Picks - December 3

 Nebraska Performance Insights

-- The Cornhuskers outscore opponents by 19.7 points per game (posting 81.6 points per game, 57th in college basketball, and allowing 61.9 per outing, 21st in college basketball) and have a +138 scoring differential.
+- The Cornhuskers are outscoring opponents by 19.7 points per game, with a +138 scoring differential overall.
+They put up 81.6 points per game (57th in college basketball) and give up 61.9 per contest (21st in college basketball).

-- Nebraska wins the rebound battle by an average of 7.0 boards.
-It records 39.0 rebounds per game (18th in college basketball) compared to its opponents' 32.0.

-- Nebraska connects on 9.6 three-pointers per game (34th in college basketball), 3.5 more than its opponents.
+- Nebraska hits 9.6 three-pointers per game (34th in college basketball), 3.5 more than its opponents.

-- Nebraska forces 9.9 turnovers per game (323rd in college basketball) while committing 9.7 (41st in college basketball).
+- Nebraska has committed 9.7 turnovers per game (41st in college basketball) while forcing 9.9 (323rd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.